History of Pennsylvania: European colonization

+European colonization

 Long-term European exploration of the Americas commenced after the 1492 expedition of Christopher Columbus, and the 1497 expedition of John Cabot is credited with discovering continental North America for Europeans.
 European exploration of North America continued in the 16th century, and the area now known as Pennsylvania was mapped by the French and labeled L'arcadia, or "wooded coast", during Giovanni da Verrazzano's voyage in 1524.
 Even before large-scale European settlement, the Native American tribes in Pennsylvania engaged in trade with Europeans, and the fur trade was a major motivation for the European colonization of North America.
 The fur trade also sparked wars among Native American tribes, including the Beaver Wars, which saw the Iroquois Confederacy rise in power.
 In the 17th century, the Dutch, Swedish, and British all competed for southeastern Pennsylvania, while the French expanded into parts of western Pennsylvania.

 In 1638, the Kingdom of Sweden, then one of the great powers in Europe, established the colony of New Sweden in the area of the present-day Mid-Atlantic states.
 The colony was established by Peter Minuit, the former governor of New Netherland, who established the fur trading colony over the objections of the Dutch.
-New Sweden extended into modern-day Pennsylvania, and was centered on the Delaware River with a capital at Fort Christina (near Wilmington, Delaware).
+New Sweden was centered on the Delaware River with a capital at Fort Christina (near Wilmington, Delaware), and extended into very southeasternmost modern-day Pennsylvania.
 In 1643, New Sweden Governor Johan Björnsson Printz established Fort Nya Gothenburg, the first European settlement in Pennsylvania, on Tinicum Island.
 Printz also built his own home, The Printzhof, on the island.

 In 1609, the Dutch Republic, in the midst of the Dutch Golden Age, commissioned Henry Hudson to explore North America.
 Shortly thereafter, the Dutch established the colony of New Netherland to profit from the North American fur trade.
 In 1655, during the Second Northern War, the Dutch under Peter Stuyvesant captured New Sweden.
 Although Sweden never again controlled land in the area, several Swedish and Finnish colonists remained, and with their influence came America's first log cabins.